RAF Calshot

 Camera Obscurer.

-The way the RAF used a camera obscura.
+The way the RAF used a camera Obscura.

 PBX Private Branch Exchange telephone system.